skrrtn/Multi-Chat-Viewer-DotNet/README.md

 7. **Platform-Specific Issues**:
    - **Kick.com channels**: May take longer to connect as the system resolves chatroom IDs
-   - **Platform Detection**: If databases show "Unknown" platform, use the Database Migration Tool
+   - **Platform Detection**: If databases show "Unknown" platform, they will be automatically migrated to the proper format
    - **Mixed Platform Support**: Each database is independent and can be different platforms
-   - **Legacy Database**: Existing databases will be detected as Twitch until migrated
+   - **Legacy Database**: Existing databases will be automatically migrated to the new format on startup

-8. **Migration Tool Issues**:
+8. **Migration Issues**:
-   - If migration fails, check that database files are not in use by other applications
+   - If automatic migration fails, check that database files are not in use by other applications
-   - Migration is non-destructive and can be safely retried
+   - Migration is non-destructive and will be retried on next startup if needed
-   - Contact support if databases become corrupted during migration
+   - Check application logs for detailed migration error information

 ## Development